-- Requirement 1.2.2 The HCVS shall be accessible to plant operators and be capable of remote operation and control, or manual operation, during sustained operations. - Staff Position: The preferred location for remote operation and control of the HCVS is from the main control room.
-However, alternate locations to the control room are also acceptable, provided the licensees take into consideration the following: - 1.
-Sustained operations mean the ability to open/close the valves multiple times during the event.
-Licensees shall determine the number of open/close cycles necessary during the first 24 hours of operation and provide supporting basis consistent with the plant-specific containment venting strategy. - An assessment of temperature and radiological conditions that operating personnel may encounter both in transit and locally at the controls.
-Licensee may use alternatives such as providing features to facilitate manual operation of valves from remote locations or relocating/reorienting the valves. - All permanently installed HCVS equipment, including any connections required to supplement the HCVS operation during a prolonged SBO (electric power, N2/air) shall be located above the maximum design basis external flood level or protected from the design basis external flood. - 4.
-During a prolonged SBO, manual operation/action may become necessary to operate the HCVS.
+The HCVS shall be accessible to plant operators and be capable of remote operation and control, or manual operation, during sustained operations.

+The preferred location for remote operation and control of the HCVS is from the main control room.
+However, alternate locations to the control room are also acceptable, provided the licensees take into consideration the following:

+- 1. Sustained operations mean the ability to open/close the valves multiple times during the event. - An assessment of temperature and radiological conditions that operating personnel may encounter both in transit and locally at the controls.
+Licensee may use alternatives such as providing features to facilitate manual operation of valves from remote locations or relocating/reorienting the valves. - 3.
+All permanently installed HCVS equipment, including any connections required to supplement the HCVS operation during a prolonged SBO (electric power, N2/air) shall be located above the maximum flood level or protected from any postulated flood that could potentially occur at the plant concurrent with the prolonged SBO.

+- 4. During a prolonged SBO, manual operation/action may also become necessary to operate the HCVS.
 As demonstrated during the Fukushima event, the valves lost motive force including electric power and pneumatic air supply to the valve operators, and control power to solenoid valves.
-If direct access and local operation of the valves is not feasible due to temperature or radiological hazards, licensees should include design features to facilitate remote manual operation of the HCVS valves by means such as reach rods, chain links, hand wheels, and portable equipment to provide motive force (e.g., air/N2 bottles, diesel powered compressors, and dc batteries).
-The connections between the valves and portable equipment should be designed for quick deployment.
-If a portable motive force (e.g., air or N2 bottles, dc power supplies) is used in the design strategy, licensees shall provide reasonable protection of that equipment consistent with the staff's guidance delineated in JLD-ISG-2012-01 for Order EA-12-049.
+If direct access and local operation of the valves is not feasible due to temperature or radiological hazards, licensees should include design features to facilitate remote manual operation of the HCVS valves by means such as reach rods, chain links, hand wheels, and portable equipment to provide motive force (e.g., air/N2 bottles, diesel powered compressors, and DC batteries).
+The connections between the valves and portable equipment should be designed for guick deployment.
+If a portable motive force (e.g., air or N2 bottles, DC power supplies) is used in the design strategy, licensees shall provide reasonable protection of that equipment from external events (e.g., seismic, flood, tornado) at readily accessible storage locations. - 5.
+The design shall preclude the need for operators to move temporary ladders or operate from atop scaffolding to access the valves or remote operating locations.

-- 5. The design shall preclude the need for operators to move temporary ladders or operate from atop scaffolding to access the HCVS valves or remote operating locations. - Requirement 1.2.3 The HCVS shall include a means to prevent inadvertent actuation. - Staff Position: The design of the HCVS shall incorporate features, such as control panel key-locked switches, locking systems, rupture discs, or administrative controls to prevent the inadvertent use of the vent valves.
+Requirement 1.2.3 The HCVS shall include a means to prevent inadvertent actuation.

+The design of the HCVS shall incorporate features, such as control panel key-locked switches, locking systems or administrative controls to prevent the inadvertent use of the vent valves.
 The system shall be designed to preclude inadvertent actuation of the HCVS due to any single active failure.
 The design should consider general guidelines such as single point vulnerability and spurious operations of any plant installed equipment associated with HCVS.

 The objective of the HCVS is to provide sufficient venting of containment and prevent long-term overpressure failure of containment following the loss of active containment heat removal capability or prolonged SBO.
-However, inadvertent actuation of HCVS due to a design error, equipment malfunction, or operator error during a design basis loss-of-coolant accident (DBLOCA) could have an undesirable effect on the containment accident pressure (CAP) to provide adequate net positive suction head to the emergency core cooling system (ECCS) pumps.
-Therefore, prevention of inadvertent actuation, while important for all plants, is essential for plants relying on CAP.
+However, inadvertent actuation of HCVS due to a design error, equipment malfunction, or operator error during a design basis loss-of-coolant accident (DBLOCA) could have an undesirable effect on the containment accident pressure (CAP) to provide adequate NPSH to the emergency core cooling system (ECCS) pumps.
+Therefore, prevention of inadvertent actuation, while important for all plants, is extremely more important for plants relying on CAP.
 The licensee submittals on HCVS shall specifically include details on how this issue will be addressed on their individual plants for all situations when CAP credit is required.